 thus began the reign of the money-men.

-Right smack-dab in the middle of this impressive era, there had appeared a monster movie called JAWS.
+But before that fall, there had appeared, right smack-dab in the middle of this impressive era, a monster movie called JAWS.
 It was given a very wide release, heavily marketed and made a killing--became, in fact, the biggest moneymaker in movie history.
 Then a sci-fi fantasy called STAR WARS made the scene and blew away JAWS for the record.
 CLOSE ENCOUNTERS OF THE THIRD KIND turned up the same year--also a big hit.
 The money-men saw the green, saw the potential and the next few years saw SUPERMAN: THE MOVIE, STAR TREK: THE MOTION

 PICTURE, ALIEN, RAIDERS OF THE LOST ARK and on and on.
 The PLANET OF